TalhaSeven/TalhaSeven/README.md

-## `Hi there, I'm Talha` 🌏🌏🌏
+## `👋 Hi, I'm Talha! | Full Stack Web Developer 🚀` 🌏

-#### I am fulfilling my childhood dream, albeit a little late.
-If you're wondering about my journey in the software world, here they are.
+#### I am a Full Stack Web Developer who is constantly improving myself in the software world, which I have dreamed of since my early ages.
+I would be happy to share my knowledge and experience in this field with you.

 #### 🔭 I'm currently working on React...
 #### 🌱 I'm learning everything new right now...